 CHPA Protects the Industry

-The Toronto City Council passed a short term/hotel tax in 2018.There is an appeal that is being heard by the Local Planning Appeal Tribunal on August 26, 2019.
+The Toronto City Council passed a short term/hotel tax in 2018.
 Additional background information on this issue can be found here.
 To better understand the appeal, click here.
 If you would like to receive updates about the short-term rental registry and licensing program, contact email@example.com to be added to the City of Toronto's mailing list.

 Several regulations are in place with both the city of Boston and the state of Massachusetts.
 Ensure that your company is in compliance by accessing the Department of Revenue’s FAQs to understand these new regulations.
 More background on these issues can be found here.